jeffpar/pcjs.v1/disks/pcx86/dos/ibm/1.00/README.md

 	;-----------------------------------------------------------------------------

-Using the PCjs Debugger, we can view the code above in its native environment:
+Using the PCjs Debugger, we can examine the boot sector in its native environment:

 	bp &0000:7C00 hit
 	stopped